Polyhedra with the Zometool

 I now show several models from which the metric properties of the regular polyhedra, and

-for which these properties can be inferred from its equatorial Square.
+be inferred from its equatorial Square.

 Fig. 4.2: Three orthogonal Golden triangles, in a configuration with pyritohedric symmetry.